Holly Bluff site

 The Holly Bluff Site (22 YZ 557), sometimes known as the Lake George Site, and locally as "The Mound Place," is an archaeological site that is a type site for the Lake George phase of the prehistoric Plaquemine culture period of the area.
 The site is on the southern margin of the Mississippian cultural advance down the Mississippi River and on the northern edge of that of the Cole's Creek and Plaquemine cultures of the South."
 The site was first excavated by Clarence Bloomfield Moore in 1908 and tested by Philip Phillips, Paul Gebhard and Nick Zeigler in 1949.

 It was declared a National Historic Landmark in 1964.
 The mounds are listed on the Mississippi Mound Trail.

 Location

-One of the half dozen really big sites in the State of Mississippi, the Holly Bluff Site is located on the south bank of George Lake, or Lake George as it is sometimes known, a half mile east of its confluence with the Sunflower River and a mile and a half southeast of the village of Holly Bluff, Yazoo County.
-Today the site is bisected by a county road and is used as a plantation headquarters but still clearly visible are the numerous large mounds and the remains of a surrounding wall.
+The Holly Bluff Site is a large archaeological site located on the south bank of George Lake (Lake George), approximately 0.5 miles (0.8 km) east of its confluence with the Sunflower River and 1.5 miles (2.4 km) southeast of the village of Holly Bluff in Yazoo County, Mississippi.
+The site is bisected by a county road and is currently used as the headquarters of a plantation.